Shopify Pros & Cons

 If you're interested in a dropshipping fulfillment model, there are more than 400 apps available for this purpose—a larger range than any other ecommerce platform.
 Keep in mind that these providers aren't rated on ethics, so it will be up to you to research your chosen provider's sourcing and manufacturing practices.

-Powerful Capabilities for Multichannel Commerce
+Multichannel Commerce Capabilities

 One of the features that makes Shopify exceptionally popular with businesses is its multichannel offerings.
 In addition to your online store, you can set up a complete point-of-sale system with Shopify POS and view the sale and inventory data from all of your channels in real time.